RefactoringTools/docs/wrangler/wls/wrangler_language_server.markdown

 ```
 - Only `enabled` and `enabled_refactorings` are required properties.
 - `path` can be omitted if Wrangler is added to the PATH environment variable.
-- The folders in `search_paths` will be checked if a refactoring may change multiple files in a project.
+- The folders in `search_paths` will be checked once a refactoring needs to change multiple files in a project.
 The default value is the project directory.
 It is recommended to narrow down the search space for large projects.

 # Usage